 Although the security of IT equipment has strengthened in recent years, the security of IoT and OT devices has not kept pace.
 Addressing this problem will require a consistent and comprehensive approach from public- and private-sector organizations.
 It can even encompass multiple approaches, including laws and regulations that are designed to build public trust in the cybersecurity of critical infrastructure and devices, as well as a "shift-left" approach into demanding and implementing better cybersecurity practices for IoT and OT devices themselves.
 Organizations can even implement a security monitoring solution that spans IT and OT networks to help reach an enhanced security posture while meeting business objectives.

 Here are five additional tips for strengthening your overall IoT and IT security.

-Read more: Key Cybercrime Trends (Part 1) and Nation-State Threats and Cyber Mercenaries (Part 3)
+Read more about the Microsoft Defense Report: Key Cybercrime Trends (Part 1) and Nation-State Threats and Cyber Mercenaries (Part 3)

 Read more Partner Perspectives from Microsoft Security.

 About the Author(s)